Blow Molding

 Clarity

-The lack of haze or cloudiness in a plastic material.
+The absence of haze or cloudiness in a plastic material, ensuring transparency and visual purity.

 Elastomer

-A material that at room temperature has the ability to return to its original shape after being stretched up to twice its length.
+A material that, at room temperature, can return to its original shape after being stretched to twice its length, offering flexibility and durability.

 Ethylene Vinyl Alcohol Copolymer (EVOH)